gsenecaut/Portfolio_Projects/README.md

 This is a repository of all the projects displayed on my portfolio.
 These projects are here to display my level of proficiency in SQL, Python and more for potential employers.

-Here is a list of the projects accompanied a short description, starting with Deep Learning Approach in Sea Surface Height Forecasting which was actually my thesis when I was a Master's student studying Big Data Analytics.
+Here is a list of the projects accompanied a short description, starting with Deep Learning Approach in Sea Surface Height Forecasting which is the thesis I wrote when I was a Master's student in Madrid studying Big Data Analytics.

 ## List of Projects: